markmnl/fmsg/README.md

 A key motivation for msgr is to replace email keeping the good parts (like the ability to send an unsolicited message directly to an address); cutting out the bad (like inefficiency and inconsistency of clients concatenating email chains in different ways); and, designing for a modern Internet where messages may be between machines or people, or combination thereof.
 The high level objectives of msgr are:

-* Ownership and control – messages are direct instead of via a 3rd party
+* Ownership and control – messages are direct at the host level.
-* Verifiable – peers can verify messages are "as written"
+* Verifiable – peers can verify messages are "as written", and on reciept verify sender sent the message.
 * Usability – user experiences can utilise the structured hierarchy of messages
 * Extensibility – hosts can advertise complementary features avaliable